benjamin-allen/photon/doc/Tutorial.md

 ## Entity Manager
 #### Implementing the entity manager
-`photon::EntityManagerBase` is an class from which you can derive and implement variations of the entity manager.
-In each derivative class, you need to implement a destructor and expansion functions. `EntityManagerBase` contains code to handle `IDComponent`, which is used to give entities `id` strings.
+`photon::EntityManagerBase` is an class from which you can derive and implement variations of the entity manager. `EntityManagerBase` contains code to handle `IDComponent`, which is used to give entities `id` strings.
 Additionally, entities whose IDComponents are not active are said to be inactive themselves, so it is the standard check for whether an entity exists at that